 5. Kauai, HI

 Let’s get the important stuff out of the way first: Jurassic Park was filmed here.
-If that’s not enough reason to visit Kauai, the smallest and (arguably) most scenic of the Hawaiian Islands, we’re not sure what is.
+If that’s not enough reason to visit Kauai, the (arguably) most scenic of the Hawaiian Islands, we’re not sure what is.

 First on any visitor’s list should be Waimea Canyon State Park.
 Nicknamed the “Grand Canyon of the Pacific,” this 10-mile long, half-mile deep chasm makes for a picturesque hike and one of the most breathtaking views the island can offer.